 “I assumed they’d taken possession,” Roberta Tolvtvar said of the bank.
 Prior to that she said she checked on the property on a regular basis since her son had moved to Washington for a job.
 “I stupidly forgot about it,” she said, after she thought the bank took possession.

 Sometime after that point, Carpenter “moved in” and made himself at home, which included the quick call to put the utilities in his name, but he left the boards on the windows.

 “What I’m suspecting is that they’re part of an organized group,” Kirchubel said.
 “Squatters have become more savvy.”

-Kirchubel said she personally hasn’t seen a lot of incidences with squatters but she’s heard the stories from others, referencing a few situations, including one in Suisun City that included watching people’s mail for signs of foreclosure and acting upon the personal information.
+Kirchubel said she personally hasn’t seen a lot of incidents with squatters but she’s heard the stories from others, referencing a few situations, including one in Suisun City that included watching people’s mail for signs of foreclosure and acting upon the personal information.

 “They earn money by making deals with homeowners or the bank,” she said.
 “It’s a new form of a scam.
 Accumulate enough money and then take off for a while.”

 The primary Fairfield officer on the scene also helped negotiate the dollar figure paid to Carpenter, the Tolvtvars said.
 Initially offered $200, Carpenter turned it down but told the officer he’d accept $500.
 That dollar figure was brought back to the Tolvtvars, who did not approach the front door with police, and accepted.

 Events began to unfold after the Tolvtvars drove by the Del Norte property not too long ago.
 It prompted them to do some research and they discovered the property was still in their son’s name.
 They did what they thought was the correct thing to do: They called the police in order to remove the person and get a short sale going.
 The fact that it didn’t fall into place that easily, stunned the couple.